Orion EFT-1

 Orion EFT-1 [NASA]

-Project Constellation's Orion (formerly CEV - Crewed Exploration Vehicle) will be a manned Spacecraft for low earth orbit missions to ISS, missions to the moon and eventually to Mars.
+Project Constellation's Orion (formerly CEV - Crewed Exploration Vehicle) is a crewed spacecraft for beyond-earth-orbit missions to the moon, to asteroids and eventually to Mars.

-CEV will be a capsule design, which inherits its shape from the Apollo capsule, but will otherwise a completely new construction.
+Orion is a capsule design, which inherits its shape from the Apollo capsule, but is otherwise a completely new construction.

 In February 2010, the development of the Ares-1 launch vehicle was cancelled and the development of Orion was reduced to a lifeboat for the ISS.
 After the Constellation was cancelled, the Orion capsule was renamed Orion Multi-Purpose Crew Vehicle (MPCV).

-In 2011 an unmanned test flight of a reduced Orion capsule without solar arrays and main engine launched by a Delta-4H (upg.) rocket in the latter part of 2013 or early 2014 was approved.
-The capsule and the dummy service module will remain connected with the upper stage until the capsule is separated for reentry.
+In 2011 an uncrewed test flight of a reduced Orion capsule without solar arrays and service module launched by a Delta-4H (upg.) rocket in the latter part of 2013 or early 2014 was approved.
+The capsule and the dummy service module remain connected with the upper stage until the capsule is separated for reentry.

-The launch vehicle will launch Orion EFT-1 to an elliptical orbit with an apogee of about 8000 km.
-In this orbit, the stack will orbit the earth twice, then the capsule will separate for a skipping reentry and a landing off the coast of Baja California.
+The launch vehicle launched Orion EFT-1 to an elliptical orbit with an apogee of about 8000 km.
+In this orbit, the stack orbited the earth twice, then the capsule separated for a skipping reentry and a landing off the coast of Baja California.

 Nation: USA